Metas/MIA/README.md

 				3. have different story boards based on version.
 Seperate out the cells as individual nibs.

-I have assumed IOS6 compatible, using the UIViewController with UICollectionView and UICollectionViewCells.
+I have assumed IOS6 compatible, using the UIViewController with UICollectionView and UICollectionViewCells as nib files.
-Due to time brevity I have not created individual cell nib files but created the UICollectionViewCells in the storyboard.